Readable Domain Names - Technical Info

 A readable-domain-name is a domain name (website name) that looks and reads more like spoken language than computer code.

-Our name is not too bad, when you start seeing iwantmycarfixednow.com, things are getting ridiculous.
+Our name is not too bad, when you start seeing iwantmycarfixednow.com, things are getting ridiculous - and YES, it is a real working domain!

 Our culture is almost defined by snappy three-words phrases, and the three- letter-acronyms that remind us of them –